chain4travel/bridged-camino/docs/api/index.md

 Validates that the requested allowance does not exceed the controller's ceiling

-_Ceiling of type(uint256).max means unlimited (no validation).
+_Ceiling of type(uint256).max represents unlimited allowance (no validation).
-Any other ceiling value is enforced._
+For any other ceiling value, the function enforces that newAllowance <= ceiling.
+Reverts with AllowanceExceedsCeiling if the limit is exceeded._

 #### Parameters